Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

 firstname.lastname@example.org / (603) 875-3800 X 2079

-My name is Troy Corriveau and I have worked as an Art Educator, Department Leader and Curriculum, Instruction and Assessment leader at Prospect Mountain High School since 2004, when its doors first opened.
+My name is Troy Corriveau, and I have worked as an Art Educator and Department Leader at Prospect Mountain High School since 2004, when its doors first opened.
 I have been teaching at the high school level since 1997.
-I also have worked as an adjunct professor for the Institute of Art and Design at New England College (formally the New Hampshire Institute of Art) since 2012.
+I have eight years experience as an adjunct professor for the New Hampshire Institute of Art.
 I earned my BFA in Visual Art from the University of New Hampshire (UNH), my MAT in Secondary Education from UNH and my CAGS in Educational Leadership from the University of New England.
 At PMHS, I teach AP Art, Drawing and Painting, Ceramics and Sculpture, Art 1, General Art and four different Running Start art courses for Lakes Region Community College.
+Presently I am also the North Country Representative and Chair for the Student/Youth Art Month for the New Hampshire Art Educators Association.
 As an artist, I love to explore all mediums but work primarily in drawing mediums.
 I love to spend my free time at the region's lakes, rivers, ocean, woods and mountains with my wife and family.

 email@example.com / (603) 875-3800 X 2078